 AA members are always willing to share their experience with the media, while remaining anonymous.
-Anyone who wants further information about AA and its programme for living a sober and contented life should call our General Service Office on 01 8420700, where our staff will be only too happy to answer any queries or put you in touch with someone who can be of assistance.
-AA is an open and transparent fellowship where the confidentiality of its members is protected.
+Anyone who wants further information about AA and its programme for living a sober and contented life should call our General Service Office on 01 8420700, AA is an open and transparent fellowship where the confidentiality of its members is protected.
 Nothing about the AA programme is hidden or secret.
-Should anyone wish to see for themselves how it works, there are many Open Public Meetings held around the country, which members of the public are welcome, and indeed encouraged, to attend
+Should anyone wish to see for themselves how it works, there are many Open Public Meetings held around the country, which members of the public are welcome, and indeed encouraged, to attend.